TakeprofitTechnology/ReleaseNotes/TPT Social trading.md

 # TPT Social trading

+## Version 2026.7.13.361 (15 July, 2026)
+### Features
+* Added a "Sort" dropdown to the Leaderboard, letting traders sort leaders by ROI (default), number of followers, or registration date.
+The chosen sort is remembered between visits and works in both table and card views.

+## Version 2026.7.10.364 (10 July, 2026)
+### Features
+* Added a "History" page to the leader dashboard showing closed trades, summary cards, a cumulative P&L chart, filters, and CSV export — mirroring the follower's History page (without the "Leader" column).
+Available for all brands, not just 10tradeFX.

 ## Version 2026.7.3.249 (3 July, 2026)
 ### Changes
 * Fixed an issue where a follower could be left holding "orphaned" positions after a leader closed several positions at once under tight margin.
 Such positions are now closed automatically within milliseconds instead of lingering until the leader's next trade.